vaibhav02kadam/vaibhav02kadam.github.io/content/home/talks.md

 # Documentation: https://wowchemy.com/docs/page-builder/
 widget: pages

-active: false
 # This file represents a page section.
 headless: true

 # Order that this section appears on the page.
-weight: 70
+weight: 120

-title: 'Recent & Upcoming Talks'
+title: 'Talks & Workshops'
 subtitle:

 content: